pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0113.md

 ## Get started today

-Add our new [InlineSnapshotTesting][gh-inline-snapshot-testing] to your project today to start writing powerful tests in just a few lines of code.
+Bring [SnapshotTesting 1.13][gh-snapshot-testing-release]'s new `InlineSnapshotTesting` module into your project today to start writing powerful tests in just a few lines of code.

 <!--And if you are writing macros, be sure to -->
 <!--check out our [MacroTesting][gh-macro-testing] library too, which allows you to easy test the-->